LimePoint/opschain/docs/reference/concepts.md

 Projects are used to organise environments and changes and are analogous to [JIRA projects](https://support.atlassian.com/jira-software-cloud/docs/what-is-a-jira-software-project/).
 Each project has

-- a Git repository containing configuration for that project.
+- a Git repository containing configuration for that project
 - [properties](properties.md) where you can store project specific:
   - key value pairs
   - environment variables and values (that will be available in the Unix environment running a change action)
-  - files (that will be written to the working directory before running a change action).
+  - files (that will be written to the working directory before running a change action)

 ## Environment